OpenMDAO/OpenMDAO/CONTRIBUTING.md

 ## Proposing New Features

-OpenMDAO has a formal process for proposing, discussing and approving changes that effect the behavior of the code or add new features.
+OpenMDAO has a formal process for proposing, discussing and approving changes that affect the behavior of the code or add new features.
 Such a proposal is dubbed a "POEM" and the process is explained in detail [here](https://github.com/OpenMDAO/POEMs/blob/master/POEM_000.md).
 In short, you are asked to submit a pull request to the [POEMs](https://github.com/OpenMDAO/POEMs) repository with a document (and optional